-Are you a speciality area nurse?
-If so then those are in hot demand too and you can find more information on the range of positions for nurses with specialised knowledge and skills here.
+Are you a specialty area nurse?
+If so then those are in hot demand too.

 Working for Tasmania’s health service has many benefits for nurses and midwives, including:

-- coverage state wide which provides employees with the flexibility to work across the service and in different regions
+- statewide coverage that provides employees with the flexibility to work across the service and in different regions

 - professional development allowances for all nurses and midwives